jamsocket/botsh/README.md

 `botsh` attaches a chat agent to a Docker container running Ubuntu.

-This effectively gives the agent access to the entire [APT](https://wiki.debian.org/Apt) universe, while limiting its blast radius to the current directory.
+This effectively gives the agent access to the entire [APT](https://wiki.debian.org/Apt) universe, while limiting its blast radius to the current directory (which gets mounted into the container).

 ## Demo